 So, dear readers, as we breeze inexorably into the month of June and the blossom is in full swing on the trees and the hayfever is at full saturation point in the air and the hosepipes are at full prohibition point on the lawns, I bring you the most Christmassy, un-summery cake ever.

 Would you believe me if I told you that the fresh cranberries used to top this cake have been in my fridge since November?
-Would you?

 Probably not.
 Neither would I if I had told myself back then when I stashed them away for future baking.
 But then I discovered that cranberries have an amazingly long shelf life, largely because they have a low moisture content and a sort of waxy coating on their skins.
 I read that they'd last a couple of months; I didn't expect them to last nearly six.

 The reason I kept some back after Christmas is mainly because I feel the humble cranberry is a bit overlooked.
 In fact, I feel really sorry for it.
 It gets its tiny little moment in the limelight, the month before Christmas where everyone feels the compulsion to make a huge batch of cranberry sauce even though no one really eats it and it doesn't go particularly well with turkey, and then it's relegated to the depths of beyond for the next year.

 Why do we consign cranberries to Christmas in this country?